-The members of the Company's current Audit Committee are Edward Yurkowski and Mahendra Naik.
-Mr. Yurkowski is "independent" and "financially literate" within the meaning of such terms as defined in Multilateral Instrument 52-110 - Audit Committees.
-Mr. Naik is also financially literate and was considered independent until February 1, 2015, when he assumed the role of interim Chief Financial Officer of the Company following the resignation of Adam Jean, the previous Chief Financial Officer.
-It is expected that Mr. Naik will only act in the capacity of interim Chief Financial Officer until a full-time replacement for Mr. Jean is retained.
+The members of the Company's current Audit Committee are David Ramsay, Edward Yurkowski, and Mahendra Naik.
+Each of Messrs.
+Ramsay, Yurkowski and Naik are "independent" and "financially literate" within the meaning of such terms as defined in Multilateral Instrument 52-110 - Audit Committees.